Leona-a/the-little-helper/README.md

 HTML, CSS, and JavaScript are the chosen technology for building this app.

-As a parent, student being able to stay oganised and on top of my task, is a rationale behind THL.
+As students being able to stay oganised and on top of my task, is a rationale behind THL.
 The purpose of this app is to provide a means of list priotitization, in order to ensure effective planning and accompishment of task, reduce forgetfulness.
 A to-do list app like THL can help decrease anxiety, by providing a structure and record of our day to day accomplishment, increases motivation and productivity.